George Nozuka

-George Nozuka (born April 28, 1986) is an American-based Canadian-Japanese R&B singer best known for his single "Talk to Me", which peaked at No. 1 on the MuchMusic music-video countdown in October 2006.
+George Nozuka (born April 28, 1986) is an American-born Canadian singer and songwriter. best known for his single "Talk to Me", which peaked at No. 1 on the MuchMusic music-video countdown in October 2006.

 Career

 Nozuka released his debut album Believe in 2007 under the mononym George.
 The album was produced by Perry Alexander, Roy "Royalty" Hamilton, and Anthony M. Jones, and was released by HC Entertainment Group.
 Three tracks became hits: "Talk to Me”, "Lie to Me", and "Last Time".
 Music videos for the songs were directed by RT! and appeared on the charts of Canada's specialized music cable channel MuchMusic.

-Nozuka wrote for Justin Bieber “Home This Christmas”.
+Nozuka co-wrote Justin Bieber's “Home This Christmas” with Justin Bieber, Melanie Joy Fontana, Nasri Tony Atweh, and Nicholas Turpin.
 He also collaborated with Drake, and toured with The Backstreet Boys across Europe and Japan.

 Collaborations

 Forgotten Children

 Through the Canadian section of Plan, Nozuka was involved in a documentary about restavecs, children working as domestic servants in Haiti.
 The documentary Forgotten Children: The Story of Haiti's Restavecs, directed by Craig Goodwill, shows the situation of the children through the eyes of various personalities, including Nozuka, a Canadian United Nations peacekeeper, Haitian filmmakers and activists, and former restavecs themselves.
 Nozuka produced the song "Hurting Child" for the documentary.